civo/docs/content/docs/kubernetes/config/kubernetes-volumes.md

 ```

 :::warning
-If you have any external volumes attached to a [cluster you delete](./delete-a-cluster.md), these will remain in your account for use.
+If you have any external volumes attached to a [cluster you delete](../delete-a-cluster.md), these remain in your account for use.
 They are not automatically removed.
-As such, any external volumes will [be charged](../account/billing.md) until they are explicitly deleted.
+As such, any external volumes are [be billed](../../account/billing.md) until they are explicitly deleted.
 :::